matjoerg/reinforcement_learning/README.md

 Playing around with a Tensorflow tutorial on reinforcement learning.
+Used primarily to test ideas for a Q-learning algorithm used in PhD studies.